 Image source:

-Russia's Dairy Market Overview
+Russia's Dairy Market: A Comprehensive Overview

 Dairy Cattle and Milk Production